aminnie/amidifx/README.md

   * Of course a Windows 10 Tablet provides a nicely integrated solution to host AMIDIFX if you are looking a tandalone solution or comfortable with hardware.
 See here for example:  https://www.amazon.com/Windows-Fusion5-Ultra-Tablet-Cameras/dp/B07W6QYX8G/ref=sr_1_3?dchild=1&keywords=fusion+windows+tablet&qid=1612633174&sr=8-3

 * In January 2021, I ported the solution to a single board computer (SBC) - the Seeed Odyssey: https://www.seeedstudio.com/ODYSSEY-X86J4105800-p-4445.html.
   * This X86-based SBC has 8GB Ram, support for SATA drives and SSDs (including M.2 and NVMe), as well as onboard ARM microcontroller that is integrated to the X86 via USB.
-This ARM cotroller can programmed to add low level GPIO to a AMIDIFX running on the X86.
+This ARM controller can programmed to add low level GPIO to a AMIDIFX running on the X86.
 The JavaFX application forwards MIDI layering configurations to the ARM controller to manage MIDI keyboard layering, muting, etc.
-  * A Screen with 1024 x 600 or better a 1280 by 800 resolution - capactive touch preferably.
+  * A Screen with 1024 x 600 or better a 1280 by 800 resolution - capacitive touch preferably.
 I use this one: https://www.waveshare.com/10.1inch-hdmi-lcd-with-case.htm
   * A MIDI Interface DIN Board.
-This board provides the MIDI DIN IN and OUT connectivty to the Odyssey ARM controler via the one/two sets of Serial GPIO pins.
+This board provides the MIDI DIN IN and OUT connectivity to the Odyssey ARM controller via the one/two sets of Serial GPIO pins.
 Most MIDI interface boards will work.
 For example, I use the midibox.org (http://www.ucapps.de/) dual MIDI channel MBHP_MIDI_IO board.

-* At this time, the Deebach Blackbox (https://www.deebach.eu/) sound module, or any MIDI GM compatible sound module is supported.
-The Roland Integra7 modified patch file will be added as an option in future.
+* At this time, the Deebach Blackbox (https://www.deebach.eu/) sound module, Roland Integra 7, or a MIDI GM compatible sound module is supported

 * MIDI file manipulation software.
 MidiYodi (https://www.canato.se/midiyodi/) works great for manipulating channel events, inserting Preset and Bar Counter CUE meta messages, program changes, and moving channels around to map to you keyboard preferences.
 I use CHAN 11 for Bass, CHAN 12 + 13 for Lower, and CHAN 14 + 15 + 16 for Upper.

 * Note: The Seeed Odessey has enough compute power and memory to act as a development host for AMIDIFX!
 I have installed JetBrains IntelliJ, the Arduino IDE, MidiYodi and several other applications on it, and while the 10" touch screen is relatively small for development, the solution is performant enough to make changes to the applcation (using an attached keyboard), change MIDI files, while running AMIDIFX and the built-in sequencer!
 At this time I am running WIndows 10 on the SBC, but all components of this solution including the IDE can be deployed on e.g. Ubuntu should you prefer to do so.

-Current setup with Seed Odyssey, Waveshare 10.1" Touch Screen, and midibox IO module with 2 In / 2 Out DIN MIDI ports:
+Setup with Seed Odyssey, Waveshare 10.1" Touch Screen, and midibox IO module with 2 In / 2 Out DIN MIDI ports:

 ![Example AMIDIFX Setup:](https://github.com/aminnie/amidifx/blob/master/Resources/other/AMIDIDX01182021.jpg)